ickc/pandoc-amsthm/docs/README.md

 # Syntax

-See `tests/model-source.md` for an example.
+See `tests/model-source.md` (or next page in documentation site) for an example.

 # Tips